 Table 3.
-The distribution in bright-to-dim ratios for the previous charge distribution (TA0003) and the individual DOM SPE templates for the IceCube and DeepCore detector.
+The distribution in bright-to-dim ratios for the previous charge distribution (TA0003) and the individual DOM SPE templates for the IceCube and DeepCore detectors.

 Fig. 9 shows the shape difference between the TA0003 distribution and all the SPE templates measured in this report.
-The shape difference is attributed to a better control of the low charge region, the difference in functional form (described in Section 1.1), as well as the fact that the SPE templates sample uniformly over the entire photocathode at random incident angles.
+The shape difference is attributed to better control of the low-charge region, the difference in functional form (described in Section 1.1), and the fact that the SPE templates sample uniformly over the entire photocathode at random incident angles.
 We have also separated the DOMs into the subsets of NQE and HQE DOMs to illustrate their average shape differences.

-3.3 SPE templates in simulation
+380 3.3 SPE templates in simulation

-The IceCube Monte Carlo simulation chain assigns a charge to every photoelectron generated at the surface of the photocathode.
+381 The IceCube Monte Carlo simulation chain assigns a charge to every photoelectron generated at the surface of the photocathode.
 The charge is determined by sampling from a normalized charge distribution probability density function.
 A comparison between describing the charge distribution using the SPE templates and the TA0003 distribution follows.

-Two simulation sets consisting of the same set of events were processed through the IceCube Monte Carlo simulation chain to the final level of the multiyear High Energy Sterile Analysis.
-At analysis level, the events that pass the cuts are >99.9% pure up-going (directed upwards relative to the horizon) secondary muons produced by charged current muon neutrino/antineutrino interactions.
+Two simulation sets consisting of the same events were processed through the IceCube Monte Carlo simulation chain to the final level of the multiyear high-energy sterile analysis.
+At analysis level, the events that pass the cuts are >99.9% pure upgoing (directed upwards relative to the horizon) secondary muons produced by charged current muon neutrino/antineutrino interactions.
 The muon energy range of this event selection is between 500 GeV and 10 TeV (reconstructed quantities).

-Fig. 10 (left) shows the distribution of the total measured charge in a single DOM during each event.
-The data is shown for the full IC86.2012 season, but statistically equivalent to any of the other seasons.
-The simulation set using the TA0003 charge distribution is shown in orange, and the SPE Templates is shown in blue.
-The bottom of the plot shows the ratio of the measured quantity relative to data.
-Fig. 10 (right) shows the distribution of the measured total charge on a DOM (after noise removal) divided by the number of channels, or DOMs, that participated in the event.
-Both plots in Fig. 10 have been normalized such that the area under the histograms is the same.
+Fig. 10 (left) shows the distribution of the total measured charge in a single DOM during each 391 event.
+The data is shown for the full IC86.2012 season but is statistically equivalent to any of the 392 other seasons.
+The simulation set using the TA0003 charge distribution is shown in orange, and that 393 using the SPE templates is shown in blue.
+The bottom of the plot shows the ratio of the measured 394 quantity relative to data.
+Fig. 10 (right) shows the distribution of the measured total charge on a 395 DOM (after noise removal) divided by the number of channels, or DOMs, that participated in the 396 event.
+Both plots in Fig. 10 have been normalized such that the area under the histograms is the 397 same.
+398

 Figure 10.
-A comparison between the SPE Templates (blue) and the TA0003 (orange) model for describing the SPE charge distribution in Monte Carlo.
+A comparison between the SPE templates (blue) and the TA0003 (orange) model for describing the SPE charge distribution in Monte Carlo.
 The simulation is compared to the 2012 IceCube season.
 Left: The total measured charge per DOM, per event at analysis level.
 Right: The distribution of the total measured charge of an event divided by the number of DOMs that participated in the event.

 The SPE templates clearly improve the overall MC description of these two variables.
 IceCube includes a systematic uncertainty in all analyses, which scales the DOM efficiency to account for effects that change the total observed charge.
-This systematic compensates for the overall mean charge shift introduced using the SPE templates, however, the SPE templates now introduce DOM-to-DOM differences.
+This systematic compensates for the overall mean charge shift introduced using the SPE templates; however, the SPE templates now introduce DOMto-DOM differences.
 This is not expected to change the IceCube physics results since analyses are sensitive to the overall detector performance rather than the individual DOM variations.